 Samuel Johnson’s Birthplace to re-open next week

-One of Lichfield’s favourite tourism attractions will be re-opening next week after 117 days of closure due to the coronavirus outbreak.
+One of Lichfield’s most distinctive tourist attractions will be re-opening next week after over half a year of closure due to Coronavirus restrictions.

-The Samuel Johnson Birthplace Museum on the Market Square will be opening doors to visitors again from 10.30am on Tuesday 14th July.
-The Museum will be free to enter as usual, but tickets must be booked in advance.
+The Samuel Johnson Birthplace Museum on Breadmarket St, adjacent to the Market Square, will be opening doors to visitors again from 10.30am on Monday 17th May.
+The Museum will be free to enter, but tickets must be booked in advance.

-Other measures introduced at Johnson’s family home include: Social distancing markers, route markings and signage to help visitors travel around the historic building safely; one-way entrance and exit doors; Contactless payments encouraged and hand sanitiser at the entrance.
+Measures introduced at Johnson’s family home to facilitate reopening include hand sanitiser available on entry, social distancing markers, and a one-way system with route markings and signage to help visitors travel around the historic building safely.
+Contactless payments are available and encouraged for anyone who wishes to purchase items during their visit.
 The Museum has also been certified under the ‘Good to Go’ mark, a scheme run by Visit England.

 Interactive activities have been removed to avoid contact between visitors, but printable activities for families can be downloaded from the Museum website, along with international language guides.
 Large print versions of information will be available to pick up and take away from the Museum.